- 4.9/5.0

 C. VXLAN GBP ensures consistent application of security group policies throughout the network.

-Consistent Security Policy Application:
+C. Consistent Security Application:

 Whatare two supported methods (or exporting data when using the Junos telemetry interface?
 (Choose two.)